container-storage-interface/spec/spec.md

 #### `NodeGetVolumeStats`

-A Node plugin MUST implement this RPC call if it has GET_VOLUME_STATS node capability.
+A Node plugin MUST implement this RPC call if it has GET_VOLUME_STATS node capability or VOLUME_CONDITION node capability.
 `NodeGetVolumeStats` RPC call returns the volume capacity statistics available for the volume.

 If the volume is being used in `BlockVolume` mode then `used` and `available` MAY be omitted from `usage` field of `NodeGetVolumeStatsResponse`.